Shivamkanse2104/Infosys-milestone/README.md

 yes

 who will do ppt for final review and also tell me the problem statement for our project, so that i will do our documentation...

+This is Saitejaswi. i am doing the ppt.